Weather: Extremes on Earth

 The coldest average annual temperature in a permanently inhabited location is at Eureka, Nunavut, in Canada, where the annual average temperature is -19.7 C.

 The windiest place ever recorded is in Antarctica, Commonwealth Bay (George V Coast).
 Here the gales reach 199 mph.
-Furthermore, the greatest snowfall in a period of twelve months occurred in Mount Rainier, Washington, USA.
+Furthermore, the greatest snowfall in a period of twelve months occurred in Mount Rainier, Washington, US.
 It was recorded as 31102 mm of snow.

-Extraterrestrial within the Solar System
+Extraterrestrial weather

 Studying how the weather works on other planets has been seen as helpful in understanding how it works on Earth.
 Weather on other planets follows many of the same physical principles as weather on Earth, but occurs on different scales and in atmospheres having different chemical composition.
 The Cassini–Huygens mission to Titan discovered clouds formed from methane or ethane which deposit rain composed of liquid methane and other organic compounds.
 Earth's atmosphere includes six latitudinal circulation zones, three in each hemisphere.
 In contrast, Jupiter's banded appearance shows many such zones, Titan has a single jet stream near the 50th parallel north latitude, and Venus has a single jet near the equator.